What is the difference between Swiss fondue and Savoyarde fondue?

 • For Swiss fondue: Generally, cheeses like Gruyère, Emmental, or Appenzeller are used.
 Some recipes also include Vacherin Fribourgeois.

-• For Savoyard fondue: The traditional recipe mixes three emblematic cheeses from the region: Beaufort, Savoie Emmental, and Comté.
-This combination offers a more characteristic and distinct taste.
+• For Savoyard fondue: The traditional recipe blends three emblematic regional cheeses: Beaufort, Savoie Emmental, and Comté.
+This combination offers a more characteristic and distinctive taste.

 Preparation

-• Swiss fondue: Swiss white wine, often a Fendant, is added to thin the cheese.
+• Swiss fondue: Swiss white wine, often a Fendant, is added to dilute the cheese.
 Sometimes a little kirsch (cherry brandy) is incorporated to enhance the flavors.

-• Savoyard fondue: It calls for a white wine from Savoie, such as Apremont or Roussette, which brings a fruity and tangy touch.
+• Savoyard fondue: It uses a white wine from Savoie, such as Apremont or Roussette, which brings a fruity and tangy touch.
 Some add a pinch of nutmeg for a unique flavor.

 Accompaniments

-• With Swiss fondue: Bread is often the sole accompaniment, chosen with a firm crust to prevent it from falling apart.
+• With Swiss fondue: Bread is often the sole accompaniment, chosen with a firm crust so it does not fall apart.

 • With Savoyard fondue: Bread is also preferred, but some gourmands add steamed potatoes or even vegetables like broccoli florets, and why not a bit of charcuterie from our mountains.